The cohomology of $\mathbb{R}$-motivic $\mathcal{A}(2)$: rho -Bockstein differentials

 \begin{proof} Look at internal coweight $28$, where $P n^2$ must get hit by a differential.
 There are two possible sources, namely $\tau^8 P h_1 e$ and $\tau^4 \Dc h_1^2$.
 Then note that $\tau^2 P a^2$ must get hit by a differential and the only possibility for that is a differential originating on $\tau^8 P h_1 e$.
 So $\tau^4 \Dc h_1^2$ must hit $P n^2$. \end{proof}

-\begin{Lemma} $d_5(P a n) = u d^2$. \end{Lemma}
+\begin{Lemma} \deg{35}{10}{18} $d_5(P a n) = u d^2$. \end{Lemma}

 \begin{proof} Consider internal coweight $27$ where $u d^2 = u \cdot d^2$ lives.
-It has to get hit by a differential of length at most $7$ because $d$ is the target of a $d_7$ by \ref{differential hitting d} and $u$ is an infinite cycle by \ref{t^8, h1, h2, u, g are infinite cycles}.
+It has to get hit by a differential of length at most $7$ because $d$ is the target of a $d_7$ by Lemma \ref{differential hitting d} and $u$ is a permanent cycle by Corollary \ref{t^8, h1, h2, u, g are permanent cycles}.
 The only option is the claimed differential. \end{proof}

-\begin{Lemma} \leavevmode \begin{enumerate}[label=\rm{(\arabic*)}] \item $d_5(\tau^4 P \Dh h_1^2) = \tau^2 P d e$, \item $d_5(\tau^4 P \Dc h_1^2) = P^2 n^2$. \end{enumerate} \end{Lemma}
+\begin{Lemma} \leavevmode \begin{enumerate}[label=\rm{(\arabic*)}] \item \deg{35}{11}{15} $d_5(\tau^4 P \Dh h_1^2) = \tau^2 P d e$, \item \deg{42}{13}{19} $d_5(\tau^4 P \Dc h_1^2) = P^2 n^2$. \end{enumerate} \end{Lemma}